 Reflecting the changing times, the name of the Association was changed to the Genazzano Alumni Inc. in the late 1990s.
 In 2006, the spelling was changed to ‘alumnae’ to acknowledge that the majority of past pupils were, and still are, women.

 Traditionally, the OGA and the College were seen as two very separate groups.
 Today, the College maintains a full-time Alumnae Relations Manager who works very closely with the Alumnae Association, a relationship that has grown from strength to strength.

 Reunions provide an important means for the Alumnae Association to maintain connections and friendships among past students.
 In recognition milestone years, reunions for these levels are scheduled and we encourage alumnae to get involved.
 Visit reunions for more information.

 The Alumnae Playgroup was established by a group of past students in 2008 and reinstated in late 2015.
-For more information or to register visit Alumnae & Friends Playgroup today.
+For more information or to register, visit Alumnae & Friends Playgroup.

-Genazzano girls are still special to each other; the legacies of the past mean a lot and we treasure our motto, fidelis.
+Genazzano girls are still special to each other; the legacies of the past are special and we treasure our motto, fidelis.
 Our hearts still go out in greeting to the well-loved school upon the hill.